utexas-public-history/tower/_posts/2016-05-01-05-krueger-untitled.md

 Led by Chief Allen Hamilton, the department effectively managed its role and carried out its assigned duties.
 The T&amp;SS, however, did not have commissioned police officers and did not carry weapons.
 It would be a significant shortcoming in their response to the shooting.

 The official T&amp;SS Offense Report from August 1, 1966 shows a department that responded quickly to the shooting by reaching out to Austin PD and the Department of Public Safety to try to coordinate action and establish lines of communication.
-They also acted to ensure student safety on campus by deploying officers toward the Tower with speakers to warn students about the situation.
+They also acted to ensure student safety on campus by deploying officers toward the tower with speakers to warn students about the situation.
 Hamilton further communicated with the Women’s Dormitory to have all female students remain inside until the situation was resolved.
 Sgt.
-Barr was dispatched to help lead APD officers through university underground tunnels so they could gain access to the Tower.
+Barr was dispatched to help lead APD officers through university underground tunnels so they could gain access to the tower.

 <div class="image-gallery image-block">
   <div class="row">